 Golang rewrite of cmdchallenge

-Inspired by Eli Bendersky’s Golang REST tutorial I am going to take what was written years ago for cmdchallenge.com and port it to a single Golang app.
-This is a pretty big change because I will be removing most of the AWS serverless components including API Gateway, Dynamo and possibly Cloudflare.
+I’ve decided to take what was written years ago for cmdchallenge.com and port it to a single Golang app.
+This is a pretty big change because I will be removing most of the AWS serverless components including API Gateway, Dynamo and possibly CloudFront.
 In the process, I would also like to simplify the architecture a bit.
 It seems like a single process with Docker running locally, and a db like sqlite should be sufficient.
 Here are some notes for the transition:

 - This will be a small program and I’m pretty sure I won’t need any frameworks for the REST server